 All associate degrees (or arts, science, applied science and technical studies) require successful completion of at least 60 semester hours with a 2.0 minimum grade point average (GPA).
-The student must have earned at least 20 credit hours at Lakeland Community College and must have been enrolled during the term in which he/she completed the degree program.
+The student must have earned at least 20 credit hours at Lakeland Community College.

 All applied associate degrees (or applied business or applied science) require the student to:

 Some programs of study may have additional program and/or grade point average requirements based upon accreditation standards.
 The students must review the requirements of the specific degree program to determine if there are additional requirements.

 All students intending to graduate with a certificate or diploma must file a petition in the Counseling Center by the deadline established by the college.